 If you do not have an alternative way of disposing of your white good appliances, then contact a local scrap dealer.
 If you have a means of transport, they will ask you to transport the goods to their shops.

 Most white goods are durable.
 You will use them for many years before they become faulty.
-However, if you need to replace them, then remember to dispose of your old appliances responsibly.
+However, if you need to replace them, then remember to dispose of your white goods responsibly.

 Do you have ovens, fridges, freezers, and other white goods that you do not know how to dispose of?
-Contact us at Paul’s Rubbish Removal Company by calling 0407 125 125 for a free consultation.
+Contact us by calling 0407 125 125 for a free consultation.